MMartinsar/Arduino-Binary-2-Decimal/README.md

 # Arduino Binary to Decimal

 This project made with Arduino and coded in C++, converts a binary number from 0 to 8 to decimal, using a 7 segment visualizer to show the answer.
-The number must be given through a set of switches representing each power of 2 starting from the right to the left.
+The number must be given through a set of switches representing each power of 2 from right to left.

 ## Materials